aestrada7/scss-code-guidelines/README.md

 ```

 ###<a name="variables"></a>7.
 Variables
 Always prefer the use of SCSS variables instead of typing the values all the time.
 It's easier to refactor later on.
-Most Front End frameworks like Foundation or Bootstrap come bundled with variables.
+Most front-end frameworks like Foundation or Bootstrap come bundled with variables so try to use them.
 Also, create variables when a certain value will be repeated, here are some examples of common variables.

 ```css
 $global-milliseconds: 300ms;